Cardinals' Randal Grichuk: Nearing rehab assignment

 Grichuk (back) will increase his workout intensity Monday with the hope of starting a rehab assignment Wednesday, Jenifer Langosch of MLB.com reports.

-Grichuk seems to be recovering well after going on the shelf due to a lower back strain.
-It's unclear how long the 25-year-old's rehab assignment will last at this time, although he very well could return on July 20, the first day he's eligible to return.
+Grichuk seems to be recovering well after going on the shelf due to a lower-back strain.
+It's unclear how long the 25-year-old's rehab assignment will last at this time, although he very well could return July 20, the first day he's eligible to return.

 More News